x-cellent/kubernetes-cluster-demo/README.md

 ```
 Note: Classic Load Balancers are about to be deprecated soon and should be migrated to either Network Load Balancers or Application Load Balancers within AWS.
 AWS LB controller with Kops is compatible with Kubernetes v1.21.9.

+#### Kubernetes Clusters on Bare-Metal Servers With metal-stack

+We will also discuss some more enhanced, full-blown open source solutions for cluster orchestration, striving interesting topics like on-premise infrastructure and multi-cloud.

+##### metal-stack

+Regarding the management and access of data and computing resources in any regulated enterprise, there are security concerns and rules one has to take into account for data protection and ownership.
+Thus, using the public cloud isn't appropriate for all workloads.
+As a result, identifying an enterprise-ready stack for our own datacenter, as well as creating cloud native digital competency criteria are key tasks we ought to tackle for regulated enterprises.

+Besides, metal-stack is a piece of open source software that provides an API for provisioning and managing physical servers in a data center.
+We refer to this product as Metal-as-a-Service (MaaS) or bare metal cloud, which is also known as an IaaS provider for bare metal focused on creating on-premise Kubernetes clusters.

+Key advantages of using Kubernetes on bare-metal servers:
+- Performance & predictability
+- Hardware compatibility and flexibility
+- Security and management

+##### Kubernetes Clusters-as-a-Service

+There are numerous open source tools available to assist in the creation and maintenance of single Kubernetes clusters.
+However, the more clusters you require, the more difficult it is to operate, monitor, manage, and keep them all alive and up to date.
+That is precisely the focus of projects such as [Cluster API](https://metal-stack.io/blog/2021/03/cluster-api-provider/) and [Gardener](https://gardener.cloud/), which are designed to manage Kubernetes clusters as a service, rather than just another provisioning tool.
+It offers Kubernetes-compliant clusters on a variety of cloud providers and bare-metal infrastructure, as well as the flexibility to expand hundreds or thousands of them.

+Some alternatives for managing kubernetes clusters on metal-stack:

+- Cluster API

+The Kubernetes Special Interest Group (SIG) Cluster Lifecycle started Cluster API with the purpose of making deploying, updating, and operating numerous Kubernetes clusters easier.
+It uses Kubernetes-style APIs to automate cluster lifecycle management in this way.
+Clusters and nodes can be managed similarly as with Pods and Deployments.

+Besides, it offers multiple capabilities such as a Cluster resource for managing clusters, a Machine resource (similar to the Pod resource for apps) and a MachineDeployment resource for managing machines (comparable to the Deployment resource for apps).

+For more information on Cluster API, go to [Cluster API](https://metal-stack.io/blog/2021/03/cluster-api-provider/). <-- should maybe point to the general Cluster API project and not our blog article?

+- Gardener

+It's built to scale to tens of thousands of clusters at a number of IaaS providers, regardless of whether they're in the cloud or on premise, virtualized or bare metal.
+It not only manages the construction and deletion of Kubernetes clusters, but it also handles the automatic updating or upgrading of Kubernetes and the operating system of the worker nodes.
+Gardener is built in such a way that it specifies clusters, workers, and all other components as Kubernetes resources (such as pods and deployments) and brings them back to the desired state.
+The configuration options are very versatile and the quality of the project is production-grade.

+However, Gardener requires a cloud provider in order to function, so you will need a piece of software like metal-stack when you want to use it on-prem.
+The metal-stack implementation of the [Kubernetes Cloud Controller Manager](https://github.com/metal-stack/metal-ccm) and the respective [Gardener extension provider](https://github.com/metal-stack/gardener-extension-provider-metal) can be used to integrate metal-stack smoothly with Gardener and Kubernetes.
+Failed machines will be immediately replaced with this in place, and you may even use the Kubernetes cluster autoscaler for automatic bare-metal server provisioning.

+For learning more about Gardener with metal-stack, go to [Gardener](https://metal-stack.io/blog/2019/04/why-metal-stack/).

 ### Comparison
 - The provider-managed Kubernetes service reduces the time and effort required to administer and maintain a cluster by taking care of the master node.